-New media art teaches artists to manipulate technology in the same way a sculptor molds clay or a painter transforms a canvas.
+The New Media Art program at the University of North Texas is an interdisciplinary studio arts program in hybrid and experimental art.
+New media art teaches artists to manipulate technology the same way a sculptor molds clay or a painter transforms a canvas.

 New media artists are often self-employed, exhibiting and selling their work in galleries, museums and other exhibition venues.

-Scholarships are available to help you pay for your education.
-Scholarship information is available at art.unt.edu/scholarships.html.
+Scholarships are available to help you pursue your education.

-A Residents Engaged in Academic Living Community brings art majors who live on campus together to enhance academic and social experiences.
-More information about the Art and Design Community is at reslife.unt.edu.
+A Residents Engaged in Academic Living Community (REAL Community) brings together art and design majors who live on campus to enhance academic and social experiences.

-You will need to meet the College of Visual Arts and Designís admission requirements to be qualified as a pre-major.
+Youíll need to meet the College of Visual Arts and Designís admission requirements to be qualified as a pre-major.
 These requirements are in addition to the ones administered by the university.

-Our Career Center, Internships and Cooperative Education office, and professional academic advisors are among the many valuable resources that are available to you at UNT.
-The Career Center and the Internships and Cooperative Education office can provide advice about future employment opportunities as well as getting hands-on experience in your major.
+The Career Center, Learning Center and professional academic advisors are among the many valuable resources available to you at UNT.
+The Career Center can provide advice about internships, future employment opportunities and getting hands-on experience in your major.
+The Learning Center offers workshops on speed reading, study skills and time management.
 Academic advisors will help you plan your class schedule each semester.

 We encourage you to fulfill the graduation requirements for the Texas Recommended or Distinguished Achievement Program or the equivalent in high school.

-In your junior year, take the SAT or the ACT and have your scores sent to UNT.
+In your junior year, take the SAT or ACT and have your scores sent to UNT.

-In your senior year, apply for admission at www.applytexas.org by March 1 and request that your high school transcript be sent to the UNT admissions office.
+In your senior year, apply for admission at by March 1 and request that your high school transcript be sent to the UNT admissions office.

 Advanced Placement and International Baccalaureate courses can count toward college credit at UNT.
-For details, visit www.unt.edu/credit.

-If youíre attending a Texas community college, you should consult our Transfer Articulation web page, the UNT Undergraduate Catalog and an academic counselor/advisor to review your degree plan.
-Proper planning will help you receive the maximum amount of transfer credits.
+If youíre attending a Texas community college, you should consult our online transfer guides, the UNT Undergraduate Catalog and an academic counselor or advisor to review your degree plan.
+Proper planning will allow you to receive the maximum amount of transfer credits.

 Our Transfer Center will help you make a successful transition to college life at UNT by connecting you with a peer mentor and other campus resources.
 More than 3,500 students transfer to UNT each year.